oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 3. Spec out, design and implement a new interaction for entering answers in the form of ordered lists.
 Note that this may entail some refactoring of the core interactions framework, since some questions may require lists of strings, others may require lists of numbers, and yet others may require lists of music notes (for example).

 **Notes**:
-- Proposals should demonstrate familiarity with Oppia’s interactions framework, and outline the full backend specification, frontend designs, and examples of use for each of the interactions.
+- Proposals should demonstrate familiarity with Oppia’s interactions framework, and outline the full backend specification, rules, frontend designs, and examples of use for each of the interactions.
 Note that coming up with a good backend specification is not easy, and some technical judgment will likely be required.
 - All interactions need to work on both desktop and mobile devices.
 - The third milestone is not easy.
 We suggest getting early feedback from the mentoring team on your technical proposal.